pedro-m-g/Dreamy_Ocean/README.en.md

 # Dreamy Ocean

-Dreamy Ocean is a REAPER theme, inspired in a dream
-I had, where I explored different sounds in the
-DAW, but instead of looking as usual, with the default theme, it looked as it was alive, in a way.
-Background looked as the background of the universe itself.
-Tracks looked as if they were made of some sort of crystal.
+Dreamy Ocean is a REAPER theme, inspired by a dream I had, where I explored different sounds in the DAW, but instead of looking as usual, with the default theme, it looked as if it were alive in some way.
+The background resembled the universe itself.
+Tracks appeared to be made of some kind of crystal.
 Sound waves looked like a comet trail.
-This theme is the closest I could get to bring that dream visuals into real life, that dreamy and lightweight, but also deep and immersive sensation.
-I hope this theme is able to share at least a bit of that dream with you, and inspires you to dream, and create, and share, just like it did for me.
+This theme is the closest I could get to bring those dream visuals into real life - that dreamy and lightweight, yet deep and immersive sensation.
+I hope this theme is able to share at least a bit of that dream with you, and inspires you to dream, create, and share, just like it did for me.

 # File Structure